Citarum River: Pollution

-The river is heavily polluted by human activity; about five million people live in its basin.
+The river is heavily polluted by human activity; about five million people live in its basin (the drainage area covers 6,929 km2).
 Textile factories in Bandung and Cimahi were major toxic waste contributors.
 More than 2,000 industries contaminate 5,020 sq miles of the river with lead, mercury, arsenic, and other toxins.
-According to the documentary Green Warriors Indonesia by Martin Boudot, some of the other toxins include sulphites, nonylphenol, phtalates, PCB 180, paranitrophenol, tributylphosphate.
+According to the documentary Green Warriors Indonesia by Martin Boudot, some of the other toxins include sulphites, nonylphenol, Phthalates, PCB 180, paranitrophenol, tributylphosphate.
 The documentary also mentions that the most dangerous pollution comes from the Indonesian textile industry (with many textile factories being part of Asosiasi Pertekstilan Indonesia).
 It is also mentioned that the textile factory effluents are only tested on a very select number of parameters.
-It was thus also proposed in the documentary that a revisal on the textile industry guidelines could include more parameters such as sulphites and heavy metals.
+It was thus also proposed in the documentary that a revisal of the textile industry guidelines could include more parameters such as sulphites and heavy metals.

 On December 5, 2008, the Asian Development Bank approved a $500 million loan for cleaning up the river, calling it the world's dirtiest.

-Environmentalists have observed that over 20,000 tons of waste and 340,000 tons of wastewater from those textile factories are disposed into the river on a daily basis.
+Environmentalists have observed that over 20,000 tons of waste and 340,000 tons of wastewater from those textile factories are disposed of into the river daily.
 A result of this pollution has been the elimination of a significant part of the river's fish population estimated at 60% since 2008.

-In 2011, the Indonesian government began a river revitalization project, aiming to return the whole river to clean drinking water status.

 Revitalization

 In November 2011, the river revitalization began, with an expected cost of Rp35 trillion ($4 billion) over 15 years.
 The revitalization is occurring from Mount Wayang through eight regencies and three cities for a distance of 180 kilometers.
 The target for the first three years is to collect 10.5 million cubic meters of sedimentation.

-In February 2018, the President of Indonesia Joko Widodo launched a seven-year plan to clean up the whole river to achieve clean drinking-water status, ordering 7,000 regular soldiers to clean up allocated sections of the river on a regular basis.
-They have powers to block up outlets conveying polluted wastewater from factories into the river and are installing rubbish treatment and water treatment facilities.
-Problems are - lack of money for continuing action, lack of coordination at local level, bribes paid by factories to avoid change, and upstream soil erosion from deforestation that enhances the silting of the lower river.
+In February 2018, the President of Indonesia Joko Widodo launched a seven-year plan to clean up the whole river to achieve clean drinking-water status, ordering 7,000 regular soldiers to clean up allocated sections of the river regularly.
+They have the power to block up outlets conveying polluted wastewater from factories into the river and are installing rubbish treatment and water treatment facilities.
+Problems include lack of money for continuing action, lack of coordination at the local level, bribes paid by factories to avoid change, and upstream soil erosion from deforestation that enhances the silting of the lower river.
 But with wider internet publicity, and now the top-down government enforcement, more foreign consultants are coming in to recommend necessary changes upstream, and local awareness and anti-plastics campaigns are beginning to take effect.